1906 Atlantic hurricane season

-The 1906 Atlantic hurricane season was an average season.
-It featured twelve tropical cyclones, eleven of which became storms, six became hurricanes and three became major hurricanes.
+The 1906 Atlantic hurricane season was an average season in terms of number of tropical cyclones.
+It is, however, also considered an extremely active season in terms of accumulated cyclone energy, due to the strength and longevity of several of its hurricanes.
+It featured twelve tropical cyclones, eleven of which became tropical storms, six became hurricanes and three became major hurricanes.
 The first storm of the season, a tropical storm in the northern Caribbean, formed on June 8; although it struck the United States, no major impacts were recorded.
 July saw a period of inactivity, with no known storms.
 However, in August, the streak of inactivity ended with two storms, including a powerful hurricane.
 September brought three storms, including a deadly hurricane, with catastrophic impacts in Pensacola and Mobile.
 October included three storms, with a powerful hurricane that killed over 200 people.
 The final storm of the season impacted Cuba in early November and dissipated on November 9.
 The season was quite deadly, with at least with 381 total recorded deaths.